 have a model in which there's one interest rate, and that's the one

 that is mostly used by people who do the policy work.
 And that's just

 wrong.
 As a long-term story, of course, all the differences between

-washes out in the long term.
+long-term and short-term interest rates, between returns on stocks and bonds, between domestic and foreign rates, presumably all that washes out in the long term.
 But during the period of transition,

 ASSET PRICES AND BURSTING BUBBLES

 Region: The Fed was strongly criticized for not deflating the so-called stock market bubble before it burst in 2000.
 Now the Fed is coming under criticism for not taking seriously a bubble in the housing market.
 Do we really have accurate models of asset prices that enable us to determine whether we've got a bubble or not?
 And what steps, if any, should central banks take to curb irrational exuberance, if it can be identified?